dialoa/recursive-citeproc/README.md

 ------------------------------------------------------------------

-[BibTeX's documentation][BibTeX] allows self-citing bibliographies, that is bibliography entries citing other bibliography entries in note, title or abstract fields.
-These aren't handled properly by [Pandoc][]'s and [Quarto][]'s internal bibliography engine, Citeproc.
-This filter extends Citeproc's abilities to cover self-citing bibliographies.
+[BibTeX's documentation][BibTeX] allows self-citing
+bibliographies: entries that cite other entries, e.g. in their note, abstract or title fields.
+Citeproc - [Pandoc][]'s and [Quarto][]'s internal bibliography engine - doesn't handle them.
+This filter acts as a drop-in replacement for Citeproc that handles self-citing bibliographies.

-The filter acts as drop-in replacement for Citeproc.
-It still runs Citeproc in the background: bibliography style files are applied as expected.
+The filter still runs Citeproc in the background: CSL bibliography style files are applied as expected.

 Background
 ------------------------------------------------------------------